youthinfront/youthinfront-site/_posts/blog/2018-02-21-7-who-inspired-you.md

 ---
 layout: post
-title: Who has inspired you?
+title: Who has inspires you?
 subtitle: Activists who have inspired movements
 cards:
     - content: